joncrlsn/pgrun/README.md

 pgrun
 =====

 Written in GoLang.
-Executes each statement in a SQL file against a PostgreSQL database, stopping when any statement has an error.Contrast this behavior with the standard PostgreSQL psql executable which takes a -f argument, but continues to run even after a command fails.
+Executes each statement in a SQL file against a PostgreSQL database, stopping when any statement has an error.
+Contrast this behavior with the standard PostgreSQL psql executable which takes a -f argument, but continues to run even after a command fails.

 A couple of binaries to save you the effort:
 [Mac](https://github.com/joncrlsn/pgrun/raw/master/bin-osx/pgrun "OSX version")  [Linux](https://github.com/joncrlsn/pgrun/raw/master/bin-linux/pgrun "Linux version")